India pacers leave South Africa tottering at 109/5 | Sports-Games

 If India lost seven of them for an addition of only 55 runs in the morning due to Ngidi's 6 for 71 and Kagiso Rabada's complementary 3 for 72, Mohammed Shami (2/16), Jasprit Bumrah (1/12), Mohammed Siraj (1/29) and Shardul Thakur (1/27) all got into the act on a spicy deck with a lot of underlying moisture.

-Credit to India that despite losing Bumrah for a better part of second session due to sprained ankle, they didn't let the intensity down even after Temba Bavuma (31 batting) and Quinton de Kock (34 batting) had added 72 runs for the fifth wicket.
+Credit to India that despite losing Bumrah for a better part of second session due to sprained ankle, they didn't let the intensity down even after Temba Bavuma (31 batting) and Quinton de Kock (34) had added 72 runs for the fifth wicket.

 De Kock's loose shot of a long hop from Thakur that saw him drag one back onto his stumps literally put the Proteas in the dumps.